No matter where you live in the country, make the trip to Alexandria, Virginia, to see George Washington’s Mount Vernon.

-Hands-on History Center
+Play in the Hands-on History Center

 Speaking of hands-on learning, inside the museum you’ll find the Hands-on History Center, filled with Colonial-era and Washington-themed toys.
 The docent there talked them through dressing up in colonial garb and posing with the Mount Vernon backdrop.

 There were logs for building a house plus a dollhouse-sized mansion.
 While the room is for 3-8 year-olds, they allowed my 10-year-old son in since there was no line waiting.
 The rest of the museum was very kid-friendly as well.